DB and DC: Phase two of the government's pensions review and review of the state pension age

 "Improving data records will help to improve member communications and will support pension schemes to operate more efficiently and effectively.
 Poor data contributes to wasted administration costs because it often requires manual interventions to verify identities and match records, which is especially important to facilitate the small pots framework that we have discussed previously.

-"Finally, the new clause extends the relevant pre-existing compliance provisions in the Pensions Act 2008 to these new duties, ensuring that the regulator will have suitable enforcement powers.
-In summary, the new clause supports better governance through improved data quality."
+"Finally, the new [provision] extends the relevant pre-existing compliance provisions in the Pensions Act 2008 to these new duties, ensuring that the regulator will have suitable enforcement powers.
+In summary, [it] supports better governance through improved data quality."

 - Current position and projected timings

-This clause is expected to come into force on the date of Royal Assent.
+This section came into force on 29 April 2026, the date of Royal Assent.

 At House of Lords report stage in March 2026, the government proposed an amendment to the Bill (amendment 156) to introduce a clause requiring it to issue investment guidance for trustees and investment managers within 14 months of the Bill receiving Royal Assent.